MicrosoftEdge/DevTools/explainers/Omnibox/explainer.md

 * Add Documentation Search

 ## Things to consider
-* Commands shouldn't conflict with Bing searches
+* Commands shouldn't conflict with search engine searches
 * Accessibility and privacy compliance needs work
 * Need to remove Chrome's petal suggestions for technical, localization, and business reasons.
 * Commands are relatively easy to add, so we can always add more in the future